CassJBeckford/RecipeRevolution-mp3/README.md

     1. As a First time user, I want to easily navigate to register and then log in when first entering the website application.
     2. As a First Time User, I want to navigate the website easily and interact with the content.
     3. As a first time user I want to easily add and view my recipes.
-    4. As a first time user I want to easily navigate through any category to view their connected recipes
+    4. As a first time user I want to easily navigate through any category to view their connected recipes.

 - ### Returning user goals